the interface of the KaosCube

 You could get a debian buster image from https://www.armbian.com/download/ for the orange pi zero, as sshd is still running by default on the resulting machine, for connecting.
 But all that images, if bullseye or buster, wont have a working ap enabling on board antenna driver.
 I also tried with openwrt, but that one did not even recognize the antenna.

 The image provided has these working drivers.
 And it gives an Access Point already configured.
-On the newest Bullseye Security, one of the securest in the internet.
+On a regularily updated Debian Bullseye, soon a Debian Bookworm.

-Git clone the repository to get the image if you like.
-Or go on with an Armbian Buster image from your source of trust instead - but be aware that you wont have an access point over the on board antenna.
+Or go on with an Armbian image from your source of trust instead.
+Be aware that you wont have an access point over the on board antenna.
+And be aware, that the sshd daemon is not running by default on the newest Armbian images (Bullseye and Bookworm)

-And, more importantly, as of my writing, the xradio does not work with Bullseye and Bookworm.
-But that is writing of a year ago.
+And, more importantly, as of my writing (2025), the xradio does not work with Bullseye and Bookworm.

 Now comes partitioning.
 Be careful.